 - There is a minimum salary requirement of £41,500

-Currently, Tier 2 ICT visa holders can only stay for a maximum of 5 years (or 9 if you’re a high earner), and there’s no path to ILR.
-Fortunately, the rules are changing in 2021.
-Tier 2 (ICT) migrants will be able to switch to the regular work visa from within the UK, which has a path to ILR!
+Tier 2 ICT visa holders do not have a path to permanent residency.
+However, beginning in 2021, Tier 2 (ICT) migrants can renew their visa from within the UK (no more “cooling off period”), or apply to switch to the Skilled Workers visa from within the UK, which has a path to ILR!

 If transferring with your employer is not an option, you’ll need to find a UK employer to hire and sponsor you.
-While this isn’t impossible, it is quite difficult depending on your career and skills.
+While this isn’t impossible, it can be quite difficult depending on your career and skills.

-As noted above, the work visa route is being completely overhauled into a points-based system for 2021.
+Formerly known as the Tier 2 General visa, the new employer-sponsored route is called the Skilled Worker visa.
+As noted above, the Skilled Worker visa route uses a points-based system.
 Applicants will earn points based on the following:

 - Offer of a job by an approved sponsor